elcuervo/airplay/README.md

 Airplay.configure do |config|
   config.log_level      # Log4r levels (Default: Log4r::ERROR)
-  config.autodiscover   # Allows to search for nodes (Default: true) config.host           # In which host bind the server for the assets (Default: 0.0.0.0) config.port           # In which port bind the server for the assets (Default: 1337) config.output         # Where to log (Default: Log4r::Outputter.stdout) end
+  config.autodiscover   # Allows to search for nodes (Default: true) config.host           # In which host bind the server (Default: 0.0.0.0) config.port           # In which port bind the server (Default: 1337) config.output         # Where to log (Default: Log4r::Outputter.stdout)
+end
 ```